|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 **) Carbon - a basic biogenic element

-A phenomenon as complex as life in the universe can hardly develop in any empty space in space.
-At the very least, a source of energy and a suitable material carrier of life must be present .
-The sources of radiant energy in the universe are stars, and the planets orbiting the stars are suitable material carriers capable of providing long-term stable conditions for the time-consuming process of origin and evolution of life .
+A phenomenon as complex as life in the universe, can hardly develop in any empty place in space.
+At the very least, a source of energy and a suitable material carrier of life must be present.
+The sources of radiant energy in the universe are stars, and the planets orbiting the stars are suitable material carriers capable of providing long-term stable conditions for the time-consuming process of origin and evolution of life.

-We know one such place where life evolved intimately.
+We know intimately one such place where life evolved.
 It is a system: [star = Sun] + [planet = Earth].
 However, there is nothing special about our solar system that cannot occur elsewhere in the universe.
-There are only billions of Sun-like stars in the Milky Way alone, the planetary systems around the stars are a natural consequence of their formation from a rotating germ nebula (planetary systems have already been demonstrated around some stars) .
-However, in order for life to evolve on a planet orbiting a particular star , the star and the planet must have some specific properties :
+There are only billions of Sun-like stars in the Milky Way alone, the planetary systems around the stars are a natural consequence of their formation from a rotating germ nebula (planetary systems have already been demonstrated around some stars).
+However, in order for life to evolve on a planet orbiting a particular star, the star and the planet must have some specific properties :

 Even with these very specific requirements,